aserebryakov/vim-todo-lists/README.md

 * `:VimTodoListsGoToNextItem`       - go to the next item
 * `:VimTodoListsGoToPreviousItem`   - go to the previous item
 * `:VimTodoListsToggleItem`         - toggles the current item (or selected items in visual mode)
+* `:VimTodoListsIncreaseIndent`     - increases the indent of current line
+* `:VimTodoListsDecreaseIndent`     - decreases the indent of current line

 ##### Default key mappings